neophob/emu-ram-art/README.md

 ## TODO

-- support more emulators (Sinclair, C64)
+- RAM DUMPS: support more emulators (Sinclair, C64)
 - NES: load optional cartridge memory
 - more flexible visualizer (layout, framelength)
 - the current selection of interesting diagrams is rather primitive (`filterSlots` function), lots of other improvements possible